Master class: Access to Contested Collections – Digital and Analog

 Topic

-Over the past five years, museums across Germany have critically re-examined their collections and exhibitions.
+Over the past five years, museums have critically re-examined their collections and exhibitions.
 The focus has been on colonial entanglements, practices of appropriation, and Western-dominated narratives.
 These discussions have provided crucial insights and impetus for curatorial and museological work.

-We invite applications from master’s and doctoral students, postdocs, and research trainees working at museums or art institutions who are engaged with collections with colonial backgrounds or artworks and artifacts with sensitive content.
+The Centre for Advanced Study invited master’s and doctoral students, postdocs, and research trainees working at museums or art institutions who are engaged with collections with colonial backgrounds or artworks and artifacts with sensitive content.

 With contributions from: